ministryofjustice/hmpps-micro-frontend-components/readme/incorporating.md

     },
 ```

+Make sure that you also have access to the Digital Prison Services url to enable global search form submission.

 Add a Component model, API client and service, and include methods to call the components library.
 The API call requires the user token to be passed in on the `x-user-token` header.

 Components can be requested individually via e.g. `{api}/header` or multiple can be requested at once using e.g. `{api}/components?component=header&component=footer`